Michigan Drug Rehab Programs

 - Experiential therapy

-The types of therapy you receive will be directly linked to the needs that you have.
+The types of therapy you receive will be directly linked to the needs that you have using an individualized treatment plan based on the clinical decisions of your primary therapist.

-Prior to leaving an inpatient drug rehab center, your care providers will help establish an aftercare plan that will support your continued recovery.
-For some, this plan may include going home and utilizing local 12-Step meetings while for others, it may mean stepping down into another level of addiction treatment.
+Prior to leaving an inpatient program, your care providers will help establish a long-term aftercare plan that will support your continued recovery.
+For some, this plan may include going home and utilizing local 12-Step meetings or other support groups.
+For others, it may mean stepping down into another lower level of addiction treatment, participating in an alumni program, or going to a sober living home.
 Regardless of the specifics of your aftercare plan, the goal is to ensure that you feel supported during this vulnerable time in your recovery.

 Outpatient Drug Rehab

-Outpatient drug rehab is not as intense as drug inpatient rehab.
+Outpatient addiction treatment facilities are not as as intense or structured as residential programs.
 For starters, this type of programming is best suited for individuals who are able to maintain their lives outside of treatment without using.
-It is also ideal for those who:
+Outpatient programming (OP) is also ideal for those who:

 - Do not need detox